zcat-app/notes/README.md

 # Notes
 Set of notes collected across different books, courses, talks or blogs.
-My backkup full of typos and grammar porn.
+My backup full of typos and grammar porn.
 I make it public in case some one would find it useful.
 Maybe it can help you to decide if the given source will give you what you expect.

 ## Content